alloystorm/dvvr/dancexr/ai_chat.md

 * Open DanceXR and click on the Config icon from the Chat menu.
 * Go to AI Service and paste your key in the "OpenAI API Key" box.
 * Then select "OpenAI (ChatGPT)" in the "AI Service" dropdown and you should be good to go.
+* In the chat settings you can choose the model that you want to use.

 ### OobaBooga Text Generation WebUI